 Warm Up Your Muscles

 When practicing any form of exercise, it’s important that your muscles are warmed up so you can do your best and avoid injuries.
 If you’re doing your martial arts courses online, something as simple as walking around your home for a few minutes before the lesson begins can get your blood flowing and warm up your legs, feet, and hips.
 Doing a little extra movement or stretching before and after a lesson can also help prepare your body for physical activity and cool it down after.
 In Boabom, we always make sure to start every class with a good warm-up so our bodies are ready for the more precise and strenuous movements that make up the second part of the class.
+Read more about warming up your muscles safely and effectively.

 Practice at The Right Time